 - Next, add in broth, broccoli, cauliflower, carrot and baby corn.
 Bring mixture to a boil, then lower heat to a simmer.
 Let it cook covered, for 8-10 minutes, or until veggies are fork-tender.5 cups vegetable broth, 2 cups broccoli floret, 2 cups cauliflower floret, 3.5 oz baby corn, 1 medium carrot

-- Stir in enoki mushrooms, soy sauce, shaoxing wine, sesame oil, and cooked tofu.
-Cook until hot, and serve!1 tablespoon soy sauce, 1 tablespoon shaoxing wine, ½ tablespoon sesame oil, 1 bunch enoki mushrooms
+- Stir in enoki mushrooms, soy sauce, Shaoxing wine, sesame oil, and cooked tofu.
+Simmer until everything is warm.1 tablespoon soy sauce, 1 tablespoon shaoxing wine, ½ tablespoon sesame oil, 1 bunch enoki mushrooms

 Notes

-- Storing leftovers - Chinese tofu soup can be refrigerated for up to 5 days.
-Reheat it on the stove or in the microwave before serving.
+- Storing leftovers - Leftover soup can be refrigerated for 5 days.

 Nutrition